srediske/gym-ws/gym-ws/README.md

 pip install -e .
 ```

-if you have permission issues, you can try:
+If you have permission issues, you can try:

 ```
 pip install -e . --user